Ava33343/Bitcoin_Frenzy/README.md

 The loss plot suggests that we need more representative the validation data.

 _**Detailed results are shown in the tables below.
-Models that provides least losses are shown in bold:**_
+Models that produces least losses are shown in bold:**_

 ### **Training Loss**